How to Create WordPress Gallery with Classic Editor

 - Links To: Use this option to link to the image to the attachment page or directly to the source image file itself.

 - Columns: Choose the number of columns you would like to have in your gallery.
 3 Columns will work great for most sites.

 - Random Order: This option enables your gallery to display your image thumbnails in a random order each time they are viewed on the site.

 - Size: Here you can change the size of each image in gallery.
 Available options are Thumbnail, Media, Large and Full Size.

 After you’re done, just click on the Insert Gallery button, and your gallery will appear within the WordPress editor.
 Our gallery now looks like this:

 When you click any area of the image gallery, the icon buttons will appear on the top of the area.
 Here you can further edit the images.
 Just click on the Edit button, and insert your caption, alt text and manage the display settings.
-Choose the align type (left, center, or right), set the image size or the link it to a media file, and attachment page, or insert the custom URL.
+Here you can set the image size (thumbnail, medium, large, full size), link to a media file or an attachment page and set the number of columns.
 If, for some reason, you want to remove your image gallery, just click on the Remove button, at any time.